Hands-on Gear Review

 This is one of the lightest panels we tested.
 More importantly, it is one of the most compact.
 It is almost small enough to fit in your jeans pocket.
 It is small enough to fit in most jacket pockets.
 Because it has the internal battery, this means you can easily charge your phone while hiking.

 This device is not cheap.
-That said we really enjoyed its performance, light weight and compact size.
+That said we really enjoyed its performance, light weight, and compact size.
 If you use this a lot in the backcountry like we do, then you should get a lot of long-term value from it.
+The Poweradd Apollo 2 has a similar function since it also has an integrated battery for less money if you want something close to the SolarMonkey but don't want to spend as much.

 — Chris McNamara